mfatouaki/Powershell-Scripts/README.md

 # PowerShell Scripts
-Useful scripts ive created and others found on the internet
+Scripts that are useful, including ones I have created and ones I have found on the internet.